It took me four years to paint like Raphael, but a lifetime to paint like a child.

 Learn from and emulate whom you respect with the intention to be just as good, if not better.

 As for the latter part of the quote, the part that really catches my eye, I’m curious how he came about this.
+Do you have any guesses?
+I’d like to imagine he was of elderly age, rocking in a chair on a porch of a quaint, cozy house—perhaps his house—overlooking rolling hills made of water or earth.

 In that moment, he was reflecting on his life’s work and achievements and how it all came after key moments from his childhood.

 Moments that he grew from; some of which he wished, as he rocks in the chair on the porch, he revisited more often.
+And in this moment, the epiphany hits him: following my inner child is what makes my art my art.

 I believe his choice for using the word ‘child’ was deliberate; when you’re a child, you’re naïve to most things, asking tons of what-ifs and whys about what adults find mundane.
+When you’re finding curiosities and joy where others refuse to look or simply overlook, it opens up the doors to experimenting—the doors that lead to Picasso creating Cubism.
+Never getting lost in any minute technicalities and theory, but creating for the sake of creating, because it’s what moves you, motivating your muse.

-Why is that color mixed with that color?
+Rather than painting according to the book, a child’s naiveté would spawn so many ideas: Why is that color mixed with that color?
 Why not another color?
 Why is that line straight?
 Does it have to be?
-What happens to it if we removed it?
+What happens to the subject if I removed it?
 Why is the canvas so big?
 Why is it so small?
+Do I keep going?
+Do I stop here?

 This inner child is what allows for the creation of true art, the exact thing Picasso’s talking about.